 The Board holds at least six meetings each year.
-As a general rule, site visits to selected Trust-owned properties are held every year.
+Site visits to selected Trust-owned properties are held every year.

 7.2.
 Quorum and voting

 Unless otherwise determined by the Board, a quorum for a Board meeting is two external directors.
 Board decisions may be made by a simple majority of votes of directors present and voting.
 The Chairman does not have a casting vote.